qnritumoni/Crypto-Sentiment-Pulse-Bitcoin-Fear-Greed-Analysis/README.md

 ## Content

-The dataset used for this project includes:
+-- The dataset used for this project includes:

-Date
+-- Date

-Fear & Greed Index Value (0–100)
+-- Fear & Greed Index Value (0–100)

-Sentiment Classification (Extreme Fear, Fear, Neutral, Greed, Extreme Greed)

-Bitcoin Closing Price
+-- Sentiment Classification (Extreme Fear, Fear, Neutral, Greed, Extreme Greed) -- Bitcoin Closing Price

-Bitcoin Trading Volume
+-- Bitcoin Trading Volume

 This dataset presents a unique opportunity for researchers and analysts to explore the relationship between the prices and volumes of Bitcoin, as well as the sentiment of the overall crypto market.
 By conducting thorough analysis of this dataset, researchers and analysts can gain valuable insights into the behavior and trends of the cryptocurrency market.
 This includes examining the daily closing prices and volumes of Bitcoin, as well as the Fear and Greed Index values for the overall crypto market.
 Through comprehensive analysis, potential patterns, trends, and correlations between price movements, trading volumes, and market sentiment can be identified.
 This data presents a unique opportunity for researchers and analysts to uncover valuable information that can contribute to a deeper understanding of the cryptocurrency market and its potential implications for investment decision-making.

+## Project Overview
+---
+The project is designed to simulate an end-to-end cloud data architecture.
+Raw Bitcoin Fear & Greed Index data was ingested into Azure Data Lake Storage, processed through an Azure data warehouse layer, and refined into a Data Mart for analytics.
+The primary goal of the analysis is to understand how fear and greed sentiment values correlate with Bitcoin closing prices and trading volume.
+Additionally, the project aims to identify patterns such as periods of extreme fear leading to price drops or whether extreme greed aligns with market rallies.Here I am going to Analyze Bitcoin Market Emotions with Data-Driven Insight.

 ## Tools are being used

 #### Microsoft Excel

-Used for initial data cleaning, chart creation, and validation
+-- Used for initial data cleaning, chart creation, and validation

-Enabled quick inspection of trends (e.g., sentiment vs. BTC price)
+-- Enabled quick inspection of trends (e.g., sentiment vs. BTC price)

 #### Azure Services